ldelille/nlp-archives/README.md

 __Data__

 `InputArticles` folder : each subfolder corresponds to a year and contains press articles as json files.
 Articles were published in French newspaper *Ouest France* during the second half of the 20th century.

-* `articles.csv` : articles with meta data in csv format, built from the `InputArticles` folder.
-Total number of articles is 726.

-* `articles_labeled.xlsx` : manual labels for geography and topic.

-* `labeled_articles_clean.csv` : with columns containing preprocessed text (article title and body).

-* `sample_articles.xlsx` : sample data from 2020 to test the recommandation engine.

 __Notebooks__

+We started by exploring our dataset with notebooks.
+Here is the detail:

 * `00_BuildDataset.ipynb` : build `articles.csv` from the original json files.